zulip/zulip/help/contact-support.md

 ## Support requests

-For support requests regarding your Zulip Cloud organization or self-hosted server, you can request interactive chat support in the [Zulip development community][development-community], or [email Zulip support](mailto:support@zulip.com).
-Response time: Usually within 1-3 business days, or within one business day for paid customers.
+* For support requests regarding your Zulip Cloud organization, you can request interactive chat support in the [Zulip development community](#zulip-community), or [email Zulip support](mailto:support@zulip.com).

-Phone support is available only for **Zulip Enterprise** customers.
+     * Response time: Usually within 1-3 business days, or within one business day for paid customers.

+* For support requests regarding your **self-hosted server**:

+    * **Business** and **Enterprise** plan customers can request interactive chat support in the [Zulip development community](#zulip-community), or [email Zulip support](mailto:support@zulip.com).
+Phone support is available for Enterprise customers upon request.

+        * Response time: Usually within one business day.

+    * **Self-managed** and **Community** plan customers can ask for help in the [Zulip development community](#zulip-community).
+You will usually get a friendly reply within 1-3 business days.

 ## Sales, billing, and partnerships